 Decision: Adopt JVET-L0414.
 Other from the proposal, which makes the QP offset dependent on transfer function, the values shall be signalled in the SPS.
 Default is not applying (enabling flag=0).
 If the flag is 1, another syntax element follow indicating the number of intervals (2 bits for 2,3,4,5), and then the luma threshold values and QP offsets between the intervals.

-Revisit: Review specification text (to be confirmed by B. Bross.
+The specification text was later confirmed by B. Bross to be deemed acceptable.

 CE11.3: Deblocking of 4x4 block boundaries